gyselroth/balloon/CONTRIBUTING.md

 and be sure all your modifications pass the build.
 [![Build Status](https://travis-ci.org/gyselroth/balloon.svg?branch=v2)](https://travis-ci.org/gyselroth/balloon)

+## Code of Conduct
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/gyselroth/balloon/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## License
 This software is freely available under the terms of [GPL-3.0](https://github.com/gyselroth/balloon/LICENSE), please respect this license and do not contribute software parts which are not compatible with GPL-3.0.